Detecting activity locations from raw GPS data: a novel kernel-based algorithm

 Capacity to discriminate close stops

-Number of tracks for which three stops were correctly detected among the 88 tracks with two or more stops within 800m
+Table 3 presents the number of tracks for which three stops were correctly detected, among the 88 tracks that had two or more stops within 800m.

 For Aft, capacity to discriminate close neighbours increased with growing bandwidths, from no track being correctly classified using a 10m bandwidth to 54 tracks correctly classified (61%) using a 1,000 m bandwidth.
 For Akd, the relationship between bandwidth and discrimination capacity was inverse U-shaped, with a best performance of 60 correctly classified tracks (68%) using a 200m kernel bandwidth.